-The beginner's
+The beginner's guide to Google Trends

-Nearly 14 years old, a great deal of confusion still surrounds Google Trends, which prevents it from being fully used as a powerful marketing tool for businesses.
+Now a well establised tool for marketers, a great deal of confusion still surrounds Google Trends, which prevents it from being fully used as a powerful marketing tool for businesses.

 This guide explains some of the concepts and some tips on how to use it effectively.